 Key Takeaways

-- Maintain indoor humidity levels between 30 and 50 percent for optimal health and comfort.
+- Target the Sweet Spot: Aim to keep indoor humidity levels between 30 and 50 percent for the best balance of health and comfort.

 How to Increase the Humidity in Your Home